mahch40/mahch40.github.io/_posts/2023-11-07-Post-Number-5.md

 It was close to what I wanted but I needed some feeling in it so I wrote:
 <br>
-"There are two mountains at each side of the image and there is a man at the center who sees them faraway, and it is a bit foggy, it has a mysterious and deep theme like the man thinks about his future, world, etc." one the things I found out is that if you wanna add something to your picture, you have to continue what you have written already at description box.
+"There are two mountains at each side of the image and there is a man at the center who sees them faraway, and it is a bit foggy, it has a mysterious and deep theme like the man thinks about his future, world, etc."
+One of the things I found out is that if you wanna add something to your picture, you have to continue what you have written already at description box.
 <br>
 I got :
 <br>